JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 ***

-I headed into my room, opened up the packages and played with them.
-They weren’t the greatest toys in the world, but they were really cool to look at.
-Before you knew it I had some Civil War action happening on my floor.
+I headed into my room, opened up the packages and played with those toys.
+Likemost rack toys, they weren’t the greatest toys in the world, but they were definitely really cool to look at.
+Before you knew it I had some improvised Civil War action happening on my floor.

-Later that evening, my dad came into my room to give me dinner and asked again, “Friends gave those to you?” he asked.
-And I said, “I traded for them.”
-And he again accepted what I said but seemed skeptical.
+Later that evening, my dad came into my room to give me dinner and asked me about those toys again, “Friends gave those to you?” he asked.
+And I said, “Yes!
+I traded stuff for them.”
+And he again accepted what I said but still seemed skeptical.

 I stood up to eat but also put the soldiers out on my desk and put them on display with some of the other stuff I had on my desk.